Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Introduction

 In this paper, we propose a novel approach to evaluate models' task or world understanding that aims to create some separation between form and meaning in benchmarking and simultaneously mitigates the challenging evaluation-contamination loop.
-Our method is grounded on the idea that language is used to describe or act in the world \citep{wittgenstein2010philosophical} and that this world functions as an anchor for diverse linguistic forms.
-Having a genuine understanding of that world thus implies consistency among different linguistic expressions that pertain to the same entities within the world.
+Our method is based on the idea that language is used to describe or act in the world \citep{wittgenstein2010philosophical} and that this world functions as an anchor for diverse linguistic forms.
+Having a genuine understanding of the world thus implies consistency among different linguistic expressions that pertain to the same entities within the world.
 To give an example, if you ask a colleague who is fluent in both French and English if a particular statement is true, you expect their answer to be invariant to the language (French or English) in which you ask this question.
-We leverage this intuition to investigate whether models have a consistent world model across different senses (in the case above: languages) and -- consequently -- a consistent understanding of the tasks that they are asked to execute.
+We leverage this intuition to investigate whether models have a consistent world model across different senses (in the case above: languages) and, consequently, a consistent understanding of the tasks that they are asked to execute.
+Loosely inspired by \citet{frege_1892}, we take different senses to be different modes of presentation or notational variants.
 Crucially, rather than generating different senses ourselves, we ask the model to create different versions of the same question.
 This ensures that potential inconsistencies are really due to model-internal inconsistencies rather than misinterpretations of the question.
-Additionally, the method is (more) data-contamination proof: as the different senses are regenerated for every evaluation, there is no data that can be contaminated in new training rounds.
-Lastly, it can cheaply and easily be applied to any already available benchmark and therefore reduces the burden on data generation.
+Additionally, the method is protected from data contamination: as the different senses are regenerated for every evaluation, they cannot leak into new training data.
+Lastly, it can cheaply and easily be applied to already available benchmarks and therefore reduces the burden on data generation.